mayswind/AriaNg-Native/README.md

 Latest Release: [https://github.com/mayswind/AriaNg-Native/releases](https://github.com/mayswind/AriaNg-Native/releases)

 > **For mac with Apple silicon**
 > Before starting to install, you need to execute the following command, otherwise the system will show you the file is damaged.
+You should not open the .dmg file and if you did already, eject it before running the command.
 >
->     $ xattr -r -d com.apple.quarantine AriaNg_Native-macOS-arm64.dmg
+>     $ xattr -r -d com.apple.quarantine AriaNg_Native-*-macOS-arm64.dmg

 #### Building from source
 Make sure you have [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) installed.
 Then download the source code, and follow these steps.